angusmaccuish/FRTB/MAR21.md

    electricity are more frequent on the forward price than transactions on the spot price.
 Commodity delta risk factors are defined along two dimensions:

-    * legal terms with respect to the delivery location ^[For example, a contract that can be delivered in five ports can be considered having the same delivery location as another contract if and only if it can be delivered in the same five ports.
+   * legal terms with respect to the delivery location^[For example, a contract that can be delivered in five ports can be considered having the same delivery location as another contract if and only if it can be delivered in the same five ports.
 However, it cannot be considered having the same delivery location as another contract that can be delivered in only four (or less) of those five ports.] of the commodity; and

     * time to maturity of the traded instrument at the following tenors: 0 years, 0.25 years, 0.5 years, 1 year, 2 years, 3 years, 5 years, 10 years, 15 years, 20 years and 30 years.